Updated on October 26, 2022

 Mature wild toads eat other common diet items such as snails, spiders, slugs, worms, and so on.

-Some large-sized wild toad species can even eat some vertebrate prey including small mice and lizards.
+Some large-sized wild toad species can even eat some vertebrate prey including small mice, lizards, and garter snakes.

 Since toads do not have teeth in their lower jaw, it makes it impossible to chew up their food, so they simply swallow it whole.